 Mihail C. Roco is the founding chair of the U.S. National Science and Technology Council's subcommittee on Nanoscale Science, Engineering and Technology (NSET) and the Senior Advisor for Science and Engineering at the National Science Foundation (NSF).
 Prior to joining NSF, he was a professor of mechanical engineering at the University of Kentucky (1981-1995) and held professorships at the California Institute of Technology (1988-89), Tohoku University (1989), Johns Hopkins University (1993-1995), and Delft University of Technology (1997-98).

-Roco is a Correspondent Member of the Swiss Academy of Engineering Sciences, an Honorary Member of the Romanian Academy, a Member of the Swiss Academy of Engineering Sciences, a Fellow of the American Society of Mechanical Engineers, a Fellow of the Institute of Physics, and a Fellow of the American Institute of Chemical Engineers, and a Fellow of the International Association of Advanced Materials.
+Roco is a Member of the European Academy of Sciences and Arts, an Honorary Member of the Romanian Academy, a Member of the Swiss Academy of Engineering Sciences, a Fellow of the American Society of Mechanical Engineers, a Fellow of the Institute of Physics, a Fellow of the American Institute of Chemical Engineers, and a Fellow of the International Association of Advanced Materials.
 He has been co-founder and Chair of the AIChE Particle Technology Forum and of the International Multiphase Flow Council.
 He has served as editor for the Journal of Fluids Engineering and Journal of Measurement Science and Technology, and is Editor-in-Chief of the Journal of Nanoparticle Research.
 He has been a member of several research boards in Americas, Europe and Asia including the S&T Council of the International Risk Governance Council in Geneva.
 He initiated research programs on convergence of science, technology and education, and lead the formation of the OECD (Organization for Economic Co-operation and Development) activity on Biotechnology, Nanotechnology and Converging Technologies.